Texzcorp/texz_portfolio/README.md

 This repository is a **personal fork** of **Magic Portfolio**—the Next.js template maintained by Lorant One and Zsofia Komaromi and published under the **CC BY‑NC 4.0** license.
 The upstream project delivers a clean, responsive portfolio built with [Once UI](https://once-ui.com) (v0.3.1).

-My objective is to reuse the template while adding functionality that supports richer case studies, audio playback, and higher perceived performance.

 The project is not perfectly clean, there are little bad things lying around, tell me if anything bothers you.

 ---